JustinSDK/dotSCAD/README.md

 # dotSCAD 1.2

 > Reduce the burden of 3D modeling in mathematics.
-Require OpenSCAD 2015.03 or laters.
+Compatible with OpenSCAD 2015.03 or laters.

 ![dotSCAD](WhirlingTaiwan.JPG)